 Craniosacral Therapy 10 step technique

-The 10 step protocol was taught by Dr. John Upledger to the newly trained practitioner, for the purpose of giving a template / guideline of the steps and sequence of a methodological approach applying Craniosacral Therapy (CST) to the patient’s body to achieve its intended result.
+The 10 step protocol was taught by Dr. John Upledger at the very first basic seminar CST1.
+It is taught to this day, and serves as the foundation of Upledger Craniosacral Therapy, CST.
+The purpose of giving a template / guideline of the steps and sequence is to provide a methodological approach that targets many of the higher powered areas of the body.
+That which stimultes and facilitates change in the physical body.
+It gets the human mechanism moving, reigniting, rejuvenating.
+Applying Craniosacral Therapy (CST) to the patient’s body to achieve its intended result.

 As the Craniosacral Therapy practitioner gains experience, awareness and knowledge, almost always there is a deviation from the original technique approach of the ten step protocol.
 It is a body map that helps the practitioner provide CST in a predetermined fine-tuned manner while enhancing their hands-on skill set.
 The more ten step protocols are done by the practitioner, the more experience is gained with every patient.
-It is a specific and effective method of facilitating the body to achieve basic physical and physiological corrections.
+It is a an effective method of facilitating the body to start achieving physiological and physical positive change.

 Advanced Craniosacral Therapy